alizaamir123/mobile-version/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Setup mobile first] <a name="about-project"></a>
+# 📖 [Aliza Amir Portfolio] <a name="about-project"></a>

-## 🛠️ Built With html and CSS .This is the Aliza Amir Portfolio, that allows you understand what are my skills as a developer.
+## 🛠️This is the Aliza Amir Portfolio, that allows you understand what are my skills as a developer.

 ### Tech Stack <a name="tech-stack"></a>
-Html
+- HTML
-CSS
+- CSS
-Visual studio code
+- Visual studio code

 <!-- Features -->